osmandapp/web/main/docs/user/start-with/main-menu.md

 ## Overview

-**Main menu** is a primary list of options available to use in the application.
+**Main Menu** is a primary list of options available to use in the application.
 It provides quick access to the profile configuration, global settings, search, personal data, navigation and other features.

-The [Main menu](../widgets/map-buttons.md#main-menu) icon '&#8801;' is located on the left bottom corner of the Map screen.
+The [*Main Menu*](../widgets/map-buttons.md#main-menu) icon '&#8801;' is located on the left bottom corner of the Map screen.
 In navigation mode this button is not visible by default.
 It appears after a short tap the map.

 <Tabs groupId="operating-systems">